Past Shows - Performing Arts

 Thursday, September 8 - Sunday, September 11, 7-8:30pm

-or watch the free livestream on September 8 on YouTube: https://youtu.be/DvVD1X1-Rvc
+Watch the free livestream on September 8 on YouTube: https://youtu.be/DvVD1X1-Rvc

 Associate Choreographer: Gabrielle Malone